 Easy Piano Classics, ed. by Walter Noona (Heritage Music Press).

 This books is a good value, with 53 selections.
 The pieces are at the early intermediate level, starting with some simple Kabalevsky pieces and advancing up to Fur Elise.
-I haven’t tried this anthology yet, but hope to do so soon.
+The pieces chosen are all great pieces that I think every intermediate student should learn or be aware of.

 Keys to Artistic Performance, Book 1, ed. by Ingrid Jacobson Clarfield and Dennis Alexander (Alfred).